-- Goals: To engage the student in a range of production activities to develop communication abilities and technical skills required in the performing arts. - Content: Stage management, board operation, and running crew for a mainstage show.
-Credits: 0.5
+Goals: To engage the student in a range of production activities to develop communication abilities and technical skills required in the performing arts.

+Content: Stage management, board operation, and running crew for a mainstage show.

-THTR 1120 - Studies in Dramatic Storytelling and Performance: Stage and Screens
+THTR 1120 - Introduction to Theatre

-- Goals: To introduce students to the appreciation of theatre, film, and television as unique forms of dramatic art.
-To gain an understanding of the production process by participating in limited crew work for the Hamline University Theatre.
-To develop critical skills in analysis of dramatic text and performance review. - Content: Examination of the work of each artist in the creative process (writer, actor, director, designer).
-Exploration of dramatic aesthetics and theory applicable to theatre, film, and television.
-An overview of theatre arts which includes historical survey of audience relationships to stage and screen.
-Intended for the general student and required of all majors and minors.
+Goals: To introduce students to the art of theatre production.
+To gain an understanding of both the facets of theatre production as well as theatre's role in society and community.
+To develop critical skills in analysis of dramatic text and performance review.

-Taught: Each semester.
-Credits: 4
+Content: Exploration of dramatic aesthetics and theory applicable to theatre.
+An overview of theatre arts which includes historical and socio-political survey of audience relationships to theatre and theatre-making.

+This course is intended for the general student and required of all majors and minors.